igorski/drunk-dragon-vs-the-drag-queens/README.md

 ## Game concepts

 The game is time bound and takes place in the 1980's.
 Each new game starts at the same date (see _time-util.js_).
-The clock increments at a higher speed than in actual life (once more, see _time-util.js_).
-However, to make things easier think of time related operations (such as _Effects_) in _game time_, e.g. _how the Character would experience it_.
+While the clock increments at a higher speed than in actual life, to make things easier think of time related operations (such as _Effects_) in _game time_, e.g. _how the character would experience it_ (e.g. _"this should last for two hours"_).
 The unit used is the _millisecond_.

 The game is also unique in that upon creation, the world is generated uniquely to the game's hash.
 As such, no two games are the same.
-The generation is however _deterministic_, as such loading a saved game restores the world how you left.
+The generation is however _deterministic_, as such loading a saved game restores the world as you left it.

 ## Game model

 The game is written using Vue with Vuex.

-All game's actors and properties are Object structures inside Vuex stores which are reactive.
+All game's actors and properties are Object structures inside Vuex store states making these reactive.

 In order to create a new structure, a factory pattern is provided and every game structure has its own factory (see _./src/model/factories/_).
+You should never create your own Object structure but use a factory instead.

-Operations on structure are done using the action modules (see _./src/model/actions/_).
+Operations on structures are done using the action modules (see _./src/model/actions/_).
-A lot of structures specify their own getters (as several different factors can affect an outcome) as well as mutations (remember when changing values of a Vuex state object that these should be called from store mutations).
+A lot of structures specify their own getters as well as mutations (remember when changing values of a Vuex state object that these should be called from a Vuex store mutation-method).

 ## Project setup
 ```